 To further develop quality in the field of language promotion and language diagnostics following a phase of intensive development and expansion, the Standing Conference of the Ministers of Education and Cultural Affairs (Kultusministerkonferenz – KMK) , the Conference of the Ministers of Youth and Family Affairs (Jugend- und Familienministerkonferenz – JFMK), the Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung – BMBF) and the BMFSFJ agreed in October 2012 to implement a joint initiative to develop language promotion, language diagnostics and reading promotion.
 The research and development programme Education through Language and Writing (Bildung durch Sprache und Schrift (BiSS)) scientifically developed and further tested the linguistic education of children and the effectiveness of measures introduced in the Länder for language promotion, language diagnostics and reading promotion from primary to lower secondary level.
 Clusters of day care facilities for children and schools, in some cases together with other education institutions such as libraries, media centres, etc., worked together closely within the BiSS to exchange their experiences in the field of language diagnostics and development and to implement and optimise proven measures.
 The programme supported the necessary continuing and further qualification of the Erzieherinnen and Erzieher as well as teachers in this field.

-In March 2020, the initiative of the Federation and the Länder "Transfer of Language Education, Reading and Writing Promotion" (‚Transfer von Sprachbildung, Lese- und Schreibförderung‘ – BiSS-Transfer) was launched.
+Following BiSS, the initiative of the Federation and the Länder “Transfer of Language Education, Reading and Writing Promotion” (‘Transfer von Sprachbildung, Lese- und Schreibförderung’ – BiSS-Transfer) was launched in March 2020.
 The aim of the five-year transfer phase is to bring the results of BiSS to the wider community.
-To this end, up to 2,700 schools (and, if applicable, day-care centres) are to work in networks – with the support of the institutes for school development and quality assurance of the Länder – to firmly anchor improved measures of language education as well as reading and writing promotion in their institutions.
-The Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung – BMBF) is funding this transfer phase from 2020 to 2025 with around Euro 13 million.
+To this end, up to 2,700 schools (and, if applicable, day-care centres) are working in networks – with the support of the institutes for school development and quality assurance of the Länder – to firmly anchor improved measures of language education as well as reading and writing promotion in their institutions.
+The Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung – BMBF) is funding the overall coordination as well as the research network, in which the conditions for the success of the transfer are being investigated.
 The Länder bear the costs for the personnel and coordination expenses of the participating schools as well as for the advisory and support tasks of school supervision and Länder institutions.

 Support Strategy for Poorer-Performing Pupils